 How to Prevent Future Infestation of Pantry Moths

 - Organize Pantry: Get rid of packaged food products that are past the expiration date.

 - Store Smart: Buy only small quantities of grain products, and store them in airtight, rigid, bug-proof containers (not plastic bags).
 This makes the occasional infestation a snap to clean up and prevents pantry disaster.
 Also, store large sacks of pet food and bird seed in airtight containers in the shed or garage rather than the kitchen.

 - Shop Smart: Buy only the quantities of grain products that you think you can use within a few weeks.

-- Refrigerate Food: Store seldom-used grain products in the fridge or freezer until needed.
+- Refrigerate Food: If you have space, keep all seldom-used grain products in the fridge or freezer until needed.

 - Indianmeal Moth (Ohio State University Fact Sheet)